reflectoring/reflectoring.github.io/content/blog/2022/2022-01-17-immutables-library.md

 Again, we first annotated the abstract class with the `@Value.Immutable` annotation.

 The `summary` attribute should be derived from the value of the `content` attribute.
-We want to take only first fifty characters from the content.
+We want to take only the first fifty characters from the content.
 After creating the method for getting the summary we need to annotate it with the `@Value.Derived` annotation.

 ### Lazy Attributes

-Deriving the value can be expensive operation we might want to do it only once and only when it is needed.
+Deriving the value can be an expensive operation we might want to do it only once and only when it is needed.
 To do this we can use the `@Value.Lazy` annotation:

 ```java